ChakradharSai5/my-notes/content/1 Knowledge Hub/2 Functional Notes/1 Career Notes/3 TSTPS Kaniha Technical Notes/2 Main TG and Auxillaries/Main TG rolling.md

 - Block load is 5% of TG Rating = 30 MW
 - For rolling
 	- MS temp. less than low logic
 		- if HP inlet temp.
-LBA10CT010 XQ50 should be more than 33DegC of saturation steam temp. of corresponding steam pressure
+LBA10CT010 XQ50 should be more than 33DegC of saturation steam temp. of corresponding steam pressure #pending

 ## Modes in TG rolling